Landrash/Sonoff-HomeAssistant/README.md

 ## 6. Commands and Operation

 As mentioned earlier, the commands are very basic.
-In fact the switch will respond to 4 basic mqtt commands and they are :-
+In fact the switch will respond to 4 basic MQTT commands and they are :-

 - on (Turns the relay and LED on)(For 4CH precede the *on* command by the number of the relay. e.g 1on, 3on etc)
 - off (Turns the relay and LED off)(For 4CH precede the *off* command by the number of the relay. e.g 2off, 3off etc)
-- stat (Returns the status of the switch via mqtt message)(For 4CH the number of the relay will precede the status. e.g. 1on, 4off)
+- stat (Returns the status of the switch via MQTT message)(For 4CH the number of the relay will precede the status. e.g. 1on, 4off)
 - reset (Forces a restart of the switch) (4 long flashes of the status LED)

 If you've installed the version that reports temperature you have an additional option.

 - temp (Forces a temperature & humidity check otherwise it's reported every 1 minute) (1 short flash of the status LED)

-When power is first applied the unit will immediately connect to your WiFi access point / router and your mqtt broker.
+When power is first applied the unit will immediately connect to your WiFi access point / router and your MQTT broker.
 When it connects the status LED will flash fast 4 times.
 That's it, your connected.

 If you've installed the version that reports temperature you will see a short single flash to indicate that the temperature & humidity has been published as well.